Soneso/stellar_flutter_sdk/README.md

 Add the SDK is a Flutter Dart plugin.
 Here is a step by step that we recommend:

-1. Clone this repo;
+1. Clone this repo.
 2. Open the project in your IDE (e.g. Android Studio).
 3. Open the file `pubspec.yaml` and press `Pub get` in your IDE.
 4. Go to the project's `test` directory, run a test from there and you are good to go!

 Add it to your app:

-5. In your flutter app add the local dependency in `pubspec.yaml` and then run `pub get`:
+5. In your Flutter app add the local dependency in `pubspec.yaml` and then run `pub get`:
 ```code
 dependencies:
    flutter: